duttashi/duttashi.github.io/_posts/2015-04-16-connect-r-to-sql-server-2014.md

 ---

 layout: post
 title: Connect R to SQL Server 2014
 date: 2015-04-16 16:58
+excerpt: "Building a Data Pipeline"
+categories: blog
+tags: [R, data-pipeline]
 comments: true

-categories: [Environment Setup]

-tags: R
+share: true

 ---
 For a long time, I had been traversing a long winding road for data extraction from SQL Server.
 Initially, I was using MS BI Studio to connect MS SQL Server to Excel to extract data from SQL Server and write it to .csv format.
 Which was then imported into R data frame.
 This process was indeed cumbersome to me.
 My recent involvement with R and its majestic features have indeed got me hooked to it.
 So, to cut the story short in this post we will see how to connect R to SQL Server 2014 and manipulate the SQL database tables in R data frames.
 So let’s get started.